axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

 ---

 <div style="display:none;">
  <p>The serpent that tempted Eve to convince Adam to bite the apple, that snake, represents sensuality, a fundamental part of ourselves.
-But the effort to eliminate sensuality goes counter to a full life and the preservation of our lives.</p>
+This goes counter to a full life and the preservation of our lives.</p>
 </div>

 <h1>&nbsp;</h1>